Shimpeim/matxingraphout/README.md

 <!-- badges: end -->

-**Convert Adjacency Matrices to SVG, DOT, and Mermaid Graphs**/n Takes an adjacency matrix and a node-property table and returns a rendered SVG file, Graphviz DOT source, and Mermaid flowchart source./n
+**Convert Adjacency Matrices to SVG, DOT, and Mermaid Graphs**/n Takes an adjacency matrix and a node-property table and returns a rendered SVG file, Graphviz DOT source, and Mermaid flowchart source.

 No external package dependencies except for

     shiny (>= 1.7.0),
     DT (>= 0.28).